Robert Bishop (artist)

-His main work period was during the 1970s and early 1980s.
-His work was largely monochrome, rendered using pencil, ink and airbrush.
-Disputes over Harmony Productions' "love bondage" ethos led to his leaving Harmony Productions for House of Milan.
+Bishop's main work period was during the 1970s and early 1980s.
+His work, mostly depicting women in stringent bondage, was largely monochrome, rendered using pencil, ink and airbrush.
+Many of the gags and restraints depicted in his art were invented by him.

+Disputes over Harmony Productions' "love bondage" ethos led to his leaving Harmony Productions for House of Milan to follow his own path.
 He also worked for Centurian Publications and produced cover illustrations for numerous bondage novels by F. E. Campbell.
 He also both wrote and illustrated a series of stories describing the misadventures of the character "Fanni Hall".

+Bishop was harshly critical of his own work, describing much of it in an editorial as "chaff".

-He also made a small number of works depicting men being dominated by women.
+He also made a small number of works depicting men being dominated by women, and work for gay magazines, but regarded them as inferior work because he had no passion for it.
 It has been suggested that Bishop also published under the pseudonym Ashely, but this is disputed.

-Jeff Gord cited Bishop's work as an inspiration for his own work.
+The filmmaker and artist Jeff Gord cited Bishop's work as an inspiration for his own work.

-Robert Bishop was born in Michigan, USA in 1945.
-He studied art in Michigan Art School.
 Robert Bishop died by suicide in 1991, at the age of 46.